sarvasvarora/sarvasvarora.github.io/index.md

 ### About me

 Hello, world!
-I'm a third year student at McGill University, studying Computer Science and Statistics.
+I'm a fourth year student at McGill University, studying Computer Science and Statistics.
 \
 My academic interests include distributed and large scale systems, applied machine learning, parallel computing, backend development, and shell scripting.
 This semester, I'm also exploring robotics and learning ROS.
 \